NS Line: Opening and extension to South Waterfront

+Extension to Montgomery Park

+On December 11, 2024, the Portland City Council approved the Montgomery Park extension, as a key component in a plan to transform the area near the planned new terminus from a mostly industrial area into a high-density residential district, with more than 2,000 new housing units.
+Most of the funding for the project has yet to be secured, but the approval clears the way for the city to apply for grants from federal and various regional and local sources.
+The extension will be served by the NS Line.
+It will be around 0.8 mi long, and construction would begin in 2028, for opening in 2030, if all of the needed funding is secured and the plan receives final approval.
+The exact route was finalized in December 2024.
+The extension will not be equipped with overhead wires, and only streetcars equipped with storage batteries allowing operation on battery power will be able to serve it.
+The fleet currently includes no such vehicles, but the city plans to buy 11 such streetcars in 2026–2028.

 Service

 The NS Line runs for approximately 18 hours per day on weekdays, 16 hours on Saturdays, and 15 hours on Sundays.
 During weekdays, NS Line trains begin service at 5:45 am heading southbound from Northwest 23rd & Marshall station; the first northbound train departs Southwest Lowell & Bond station at around 6:27 am.
 Service begins later on weekends at approximately 7:24 am.
 End-to-end travel takes approximately 35 minutes.
 Headways run from as short as fifteen minutes between 10:00 am and 7:00 pm on weekdays and Saturdays to a maximum of 20 minutes for all other times.
 The final southbound train to run the full length of the line on weekdays departs from the northern end at 10:30 pm while the final northbound train departs the southern end at 11:15 pm.
 The last five trains on weekdays and Saturdays travel southbound from Northwest 23rd & Marshall and terminate at Northwest 18th & Lovejoy, with the last train arriving at 11:53 pm.
 On Sundays, service ceases earlier at 11:07 pm.

-The NS Line is the busiest streetcar route, averaging 8,751 riders on weekdays in September 2018, which is slightly higher than the 8,307 recorded for the same month in 2017.
+The NS Line is the busiest streetcar route, averaging 8,751 riders on weekdays in September 2018, before the COVID-19 pandemic contributed to a drop in ridership.
 The Portland Streetcar achieved a new system-wide record for average weekday ridership in April 2018, with the NS Line carrying 9,226 passengers.